I did not realize Windows Mail is not included in Windows 7 Professional. Is there a way to add Windows mail?

 So the replacements are there; Microsoft has simply removed the years of duplication by making Windows Live the official, single set of tools you can download and use if you like.

 The problem, of course, is migration.
-The Microsoft page above indicates that you can Import directly from Outlook Express and Windows Mail folders stored on your hard disk.
+According to Microsoft you can Import directly from Outlook Express and Windows Mail folders stored on your hard disk.
 I’ve also seen advice to actually download and convert to Windows Live Mail before upgrading or installing Windows 7.
 (There’s even one hack out there that supposedly allows you to copy the Windows Mail executable from your Windows Vista system, but I don’t recommend it.)

 The full list of applications “replaced” by downloads from Windows Live includes: